xchem/fragalysis-stack-kubernetes/services/README.md

 A series of 'systemd' services and launch scripts, used primarily for the execution of automated (Ansible) tasks (within a pre-configured Python virtual environment)

-You will need to adjsut the service files to match your own environment (especially any `ExecStart` or `WorkingDirectory` directives).
+You will need to adjust the service files to match your own environment (especially any `Environment`, `ExecStart` or `WorkingDirectory` directives).

 ## Running ansible from a venv as a service
 The assumption is that you have installed a virtual environment on the control machine.
-From the environment install the project requirements (you may need to use sudo):-
+From the environment install the project requirements:-

-    sudo pip install -r requirements.txt
+    pip install -r services-requirements.txt

 With this done you now simply need to run the Python from the virtual environment to pickup your required packages.
 Running ansible is a little more involved